 - Take the right hand of the fork .
 This is Burns Lane North

-- Continue for 2 minutes until you come to the volleyball court.
+- Continue for 2 minutes and you will see a sign to our office, a small gray building on the left.
 Stay to your left and follow the signs into our camp.
-The sign will say “Morters.”

 No matter where you are coming from, you have to get to Route 38.
 Google Maps will tell you how to get there.